 5. Wear those patterns!
 Not everyone in the group needs to be in a solid color.
 This is great time to let kids stand out; patterns, stripes, and layers—anything goes!
 It’s important to coordinate, mixed prints are in but don't overdo it.
 Email a quick phone pic to your photographer with your clothing ideas or better yet, let us connect you with a Stylist & Makeup Artist.

-7. If mom isn’t happy, no one is happy!
-Don’t forget self-care for mom.
-Plan the day, so that mom can worry about HER hair, make-up and outfit.
-Moms will always put their kids first, which is why we love them, but mom will never love a photo of herself if she doesn’t FEEL pretty.
-Happy wife.
-Happy life.
+7. If you aren't happy, no one is happy!
+Don’t forget self-care for the yourself.
+Plan the day, so that the parents can worry about their hair, grooming and outfit.
+Parents will always put their kids first, which is why we love them, but parents will never love a photo of themselves if they doesn’t FEEL confident.
+In short, give yourself space to shop and find that perfect look.

 9. Trust your photographer; it’s our job to make you look good.
 A great photographer will help you feel comfortable and relaxed.